sgchun/nps/README.md

    ./run_all_chroms.sh sge/nps_decor_prune.job testdata/Test1/npsdat/ 60
     ```

-5. **Partition the rest of genome.** First, we define the partition cut-offs by running `npsR/nps_prep_part.R`.
+5. **Partition the rest of genome.** First, we define the partition cut-offs by running `nps_prep_part.R`.
 We recommend 10-by-10 double-partitioning on the intervals of eigenvalues of projection and estimated effect sizes in the eigenlocus space.
 The command arguments are:
     * (1) NPS data directory: `testdata/Test1/npsdat`
     * (2) Number of partitions on eigenvalues: `10`
     * (3) Number of partitions on estimated effects: `10`